CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "not_ready_msg" : "The yeast has not been done The yeast isn't done culturing yet." // A message, shown when the item is not old enough
 },
 "use_action": {
+    "type": "picklock", // Pick a lock on a door.
+Speed and success chance are determined by skill, 'LOCKPICK' item quality and 'PERFECT_LOCKPICK' item flag
-    "type": "picklock", // picking a lock on a door "pick_quality": 3 // "quality" of the tool, higher values mean higher success chance, and using it takes less moves.
+    "pick_quality": 3 // "quality" of the tool, higher values mean higher success chance, and using it takes less moves.
 },
 "use_action": {